HenrikFricke/fricke.me/README.md

 > [fricke.me](http://fricke.me) - a little portfolio website

 ## Contribute
-> You have to installed nodejs, grunt and bower on your machine.
+> You need nodejs, grunt and bower on your machine.

 Install components: